galactixx/Audio-Lingual/README.md

 # Audio-Lingual
-Chat bot that detects any speech and responds in a voice.
-Input and output are also registered in the CLI.
+A versatile chatbot capable of detecting speech in diverse environments and responding with a synthesized voice.
+Both input and output are logged in an intuitive CLI interface.

-To Do:
+Future ideas:

   - Integrate a vector database to store historical conversation archives.